lxmcf/sprite-bundler-redux/README.md

 - lspp - Lxmcf Sprite Packer Program - The main application

 #### Q) Why is the bundle file size larger than the raw images?
 I did use compression on the texture atlas data ([PNG Data](http://www.libpng.org/pub/png/)) however this was removed due to instability hence a large file size, however the bundle will also store some arbitrary [FourCC style](https://en.wikipedia.org/wiki/FourCC) codes to easily identify where an atlas or sprite are in the exported bundle.
-Data to identify the position of the sprite in the atlas, it's origin point and animation frames are also stored.
+Data to identify the position of the sprite in the atlas, it's origin point and animation frames are also stored, you can view the [bundle structure](/docs/bundle.md) for more info.

 #### Q) How efficient is the texture packing?
 Very!
 I have not bench marked anything but I am using [stb rect pack](https://github.com/nothings/stb) which is infinitely more robust than my initial 'MassWidthSort' method...